Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: PUBPOL 560

-Examines the rationale for and consequences of public intervention in urban land, housing, and transportation markets through land use regulations such as zoning and urban growth boundaries, infrastructure investments, and fiscal policies to manage urban development and traffic.
-Prerequisite: PUPBOL 516 or equivalent.
+Examines the rationale for and consequences of public intervention in urban land, housing, and transportation markets through land use regulations such as zoning and growth management, infrastructure investments, and fiscal policies to manage urban development and traffic.
+Prerequisite: successful completion of an introductory microeconomics course or permission of the instructor.
 Offered: jointly with URBDP 561.

 View course details in MyPlan: PUBPOL 561